- About Council

 Renaming SH1 is a Council-led process and in early 2017 we invited the Kāpiti Coast community to have their say on possible names for seven sections of SH1.
 This included names identified by representatives from our district's three iwi and a local historian and options for retaining the status quo.

 More than 580 people engaged in our SH1 renaming conversation and all suggestions received were assessed against the Criteria for SH1 Renaming.
-A short list was developed in consultation with community boards and the full council will make a final decision in late 2018 or 2019.

 Was the community been asked to provide feedback and/or suggest possible names?